 Welcome to the Enos Mills Cabin!

-The Enos Mills Cabin is an unconventional Museum that was placed on the National Register of Historic Places on July 3, 1973.
-Enos' son-in-law and daughter transformed the homestead cabin Enos built in 1885 into a dedication to Enos' many achievements that have impacted millions of people around the world.
+The Enos Mills Cabin is an unconventional Museum placed on the National Register of Historic Places in 1973.
+Robert and Enda Kiley (Enos' son-in-law and daughter) transformed the homestead cabin Enos built in 1885 into a dedication to Enos' many achievements that have impacted millions of people around the world.

-The Enos Mills Cabin Museum and Gallery is privately owned and operated by two of Enos' descendants, Elizabeth and Eryn Mills, as a labor of love and gratitude for the better world we now benefit from, because of Enos' selfless efforts for future generations.
+The museum is privately owned and operated by two of Enos' descendants, Elizabeth and Eryn Mills, as a labor of love and gratitude for the better world we now benefit from, because of Enos' selfless efforts for future generations.